 What does the location of your headache mean?
 A headache in the front of your head may be caused by something different that a pain in your temples.
 Or in the back of your head.
 Or right in the middle.
 This article will explain headache locations and areas and what do they tell you.

 According to the National Headache Foundation, over 45 million Americans suffer from headaches and of these, 28 million suffer from migraines.

-What Does Your Headache Really Mean?
+What Do Your Headache Locations Mean?

 There are several types of headaches; in fact, according to the National Headache Foundation, there are 150 different types of headaches.
 Looking at this headache chart and the content below, you can generally determine what type of headache you have depending on where exactly the pain is: